A hotel that expands the possibilities of travel

 A casual day with friends.

-All in all, even when he is casually walking down the street, he takes photographs through the lens of experience.
+Even while casually walking down the street, he is taking photographs through the lens of his experiences, encompassing everything.

 Traveling makes you realize this.